AlexSikilinda/alexsikilinda.github.io/about.md

 ### Who am I?

 Hi, my name is Alex Sikilinda.
 I live in Kharkov, Ukraine.
-I am a .NET developer, a little bit musician, a teacher, a student, a geek etc :)
+I am a .NET developer, a teacher, a student, a geek etc :)

 I decided to become a programmer when I was 9, when my brother showed me a Basic program on ZX-Spectrum.
 In school I learned Turbo Pascal visiting additional classes and participating in various programming competitions.